 On The Mind Being Separate From the Body

-Descartes also argue that the mind (our consciousness) is seperate from our physical brain.
+Descartes also argues that the mind (our consciousness) is separate from our physical brain.
 That there was some spirit/soul that was eternal even after your body failed.
 Descartes argued that your physical body was "divisible" ( you can cut an arm off) but your cognition is not.
 Of course in later centuries as empirical evidence has shown physical damage to areas of our brain (such as Phineas Gage) are causal to changes in cognition.
-Changes in the function of our cognition is now widely known to be associated with physical damage to our brain.
-In Descartes time this was not a clear association.
+Changes in the function of our cognition are now widely known to be associated with physical damage to our brain.
+In Descartes's time this was not a clear association.

 I would be really curious to see if this new information and understanding would change how Descartes made his argument.
 If we could time-travel and bring Descartes to 2020, aside from quarantining for 14 days, what would be his initial actions to revise his argument?

-For almost any philosopher of any time period you can go back and pick out some of the information gaps off things they did not understand at the time.
-In 100 years from now people will look at our generation's philosophers and scoff at our limited understand of how the universe works.
-The reason I bring this up for Descartes, since information gaps were so central to his argument how did he not have the foresight to be aware of these shortcomings and address them?
+For almost any philosopher of any time period, you can go back and pick out some of the information gaps off things they did not understand at the time.
+In 100 years from now, people will look at our generation's philosophers and scoff at our limited understanding of how the universe works.
+The reason I bring this up for Descartes since information gaps were so central to his argument how did he not have the foresight to be aware of these shortcomings and address them?

 Hey! 👋 I’m Aaron, a 16-year-old who’s super passionate about human longevity, philosophy, and the world’s biggest problems.
 Feel free to connect with me on Linkedin or check out my full portfolio!